ovh/docs/pages/platform/databases/connect-kubernetes-to-managed-mysql/guide.en-au.md

 ### Step 3: Select a location

-Choose the geographical region of the data centre in which your database will be hosted.
+Choose the geographical region of the data center in which your database will be hosted.

 ![Choose region](images/connect-kubernetes-to-managed-mysql03.png){.thumbnail}